 High risk location means properties adjacent to the railway corridor where the risk of train derailment warrants a risk assessment and consideration of possible structural responses incorporated into adjacent development.
+Note: See the DA mapping system.

 - 1. the medical or surgical care or treatment of patients, whether or not the care or treatment requires overnight accommodation; or - 2. providing accommodation for patients; or - 3. providing accommodation for employees, or any other use, if the use is ancillary to the use in paragraphs 1 or 2.